jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Eternal

-* If this character would leave play, you may put them into their owner's hand instead.
+If this character would leave play, you may put them into their owner's hand instead.

 # Errata

-* Name a character.
+Name a character.
 For the rest of the game, supporting characters with that name on enemy players' sides, and in enemy hands, decks and KO piles lose and can't gain powers. *(Including Flight and Range)*

+This ability is currently available on the [Deadpool MC from the Deadpool & Friends set](/r/VS2PCG/wiki/rules-insert#wiki_deadpool_.28mc_-_underworld.29).

 # Evil
-* Classification of a card's affiliation on the scale of [Good or Evil](https://www.reddit.com/r/VS2PCG/wiki/good_or_evil).
+Classification of a card's affiliation on the scale of [Good or Evil](https://www.reddit.com/r/VS2PCG/wiki/good_or_evil).
 Used for some game formats or card abilities/effects.

 # Fearless

-* While attacking a main character, this character strikes with double its ATK.
+ While attacking a main character, this character strikes with double its ATK.

 # Ferocious

-* While in melee combat, this character strikes before characters without Ferocious.
+While in melee combat, this character strikes before characters without Ferocious.

 # Flight

-* This character can attack protected characters in the back row unless there is a face-up character with Flight in the enemy front row.
+This character can attack protected characters in the back row unless there is a face-up character with Flight in the enemy front row.

 # Freeze